ReproducibiliTea-org/reproducibiliTea/index.md

 # **Welcome to ReproducibiliTea**

 We are a grassroots [journal club initiative](/about/) that helps young researchers create local Open Science journal clubs at their universities to discuss diverse issues, papers and ideas about improving science, reproducibility and the Open Science movement.
-Started in early 2018 at the University of Oxford, ReproducibiliTea has now spread to {{ site.journal-clubs.size }} institutions in many different countries and on many different continents.
+Started in early 2018 at the University of Oxford, ReproducibiliTea has now spread to {{ site.journal-clubs.size }} institutions in 19 different countries.
 We are completely volunteer run, and provide a unique and supportive community for our members.

 <div id="map">
     <iframe src="https://www.google.com/maps/d/embed?mid=1K1Z3VYsgIDT7ynQraHrTD16TfJM6Wf3k" width="640" height="320"></iframe>